Code-Institute-Submissions/Mystical-Madhya-Pradesh/README.md

-<h1 align="center">Madhya Pradesh-The heart of India</h1>
+<h1 align="center">Mystical Madhya Pradesh</h1>

 [View the live project here.](https://debarati-datta.github.io/Selsey-Book-Club/)

-This is the website for a neighbourhood book-lovers club.
-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for members and non-members.

-## Let's Talk Books

-### The book club idea stems from the overall need for people to connect with other people.
-An informal chat with some neighbours down the road pointed towards the need of a common activity that can help people come together and chat.
-Book reading emerged as something everyone does to some degree so as we decided to take the idea forward.
+### This is the website for a new package holiday coampany that offers just one package right now to test markets.
+### It is a package tour of 6 popular destinations in central India covered in 6 days.

+## Madhya Pradesh - The heart of India - Introduction

+### The idea stems from the overall need for people to travel and explore new places.
+It also recognises that people want the logistics to be taken care of completely so they can just relax and enjoy their break.
+Hence the package that takes care of food, transport and stay and the visits are neatly scheduled.
+It is targetted at domestic travellers although some tweaking can make it relevant for international travellers too.

 ## User Experience (UX)

 ### User stories

-- ### User 1 : I want to explore a holiday in Madhya Pradesh
+- ### User 1 : I want to experience a holiday in Madhya Pradesh

- 1. The About Us section on Home Page defines the goal and describes the activities of the club.
+ 1. The Home section presents pictures and information for the six most popular destinations of Madhya Pradesh.
- 2. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+ 2. The user is greeted with a clean and easily readable navigation bar that allows you to go to the page of your choice.
- 3. The main points are made immediately with the 'About Us' and 'features' sections on the home page.
+ 3. The most relevant information is immediately available with the 'Destinations', 'Stay' and 'Food' sections on the home page.

-- ### User 2 : I want to navigate with ease
+ - ### User 2 : I want to see my destinations on the map

-1. The navigation is simple and the home button brings you back from every page.
+1. The navigation is simple and the map page shows the destinations.
-2. The facebook button at the bottom of each page takes you directly to the Selsey Book Club facebook page.
+2. The previously marked destinations on the map page displays more information when clicked to give the user an initiation on a mental plan.

-- ### User 3 : I want to know what other users think about the club
+- ### User 3 : I want a detailed itinerary which I can use to hold the organisers accountable for any mismanagement

-1. The 'Join the Club' page has member quotes that expresses clearly that they value the club.
-2. The gender mix of users is also expressed in the quotes section which leaves a positive impression on a new user.

-- ### User 4 : I want to know what I can do with used books

-1. The 'Books' page has a section on recycle and reuse.
-It encourages the user to donate books to the Club library.
+1. The 'itinerary' page allows the user to request an itinerary via email.
-2. The section on 'Recycle and Reuse' also gives the user other ideas on recycling books.
+2. The itinerary takes into account the dates of visit and the number of visitors to create a detailed plan with pricing, payment method etc.

+### Site owner goals

+### Goal 1 : To offer a visually appealing page to get people interested in the package tour

+ 1. The Home section presents a beautiful slideshow of six pictures for the six most popular destinations of Madhya Pradesh.
+ 2. The Home page also presents enticing pictures of the centrally loacted hotel and the food making the idea of picking this holiday stronger in user's mind.

+ ### Goal 2 : To offer some interactive elements so the user stays longer on the site that results in a booking

+1. The map offers interactivity and the user can alter the way the map displays information by clicking on the markers.
+2. Also the user can enter some of his details to request a detailed itinerary.

 ## Features

-- ### The club helps form sub-groups of readers who enjoy the same/similar books and connects them via the [Facebook](facebook.com) app.

-- ### The "popular titles" provides a list of books that already have sub-groups discussing them.
-This allows members to get involved with with a specific interest group and mingle more meaningfully.

-- ### The Club facilitates various events for the book club members.
-These are organised by members themselves within their specific groups.
+1. The holiday package is all inclusive and provides opportunity to add more destinations within a given radius through research, details of which are available on the itinerary page.

+2. The google map showing destinations and hotel gets the plan to crystallise in the user's mind.

 ## New Features to be implemented in future

-- A donate page with payment provision that links to a larger charity that supplies books to the underpriviledged in certain countries.
+A booking/payment page that shows dates availability so a booking can be made straightaway by paying up.
+Terms and conditions page to be attached to it showing cancellation and refund policies.
+Also adding more destinations and giving the user option to build his own tour package.

 ## Technologies Used